 - Attending career fairs and recruiting events

-Numerous factors determine potential salary ranges, from a candidate’s work experience and education to market conditions, and the size and type of employer.
+Numerous factors determine potential salary ranges, from a candidate's work experience and education to market conditions, and the size and type of employer.
 There also are variations within occupational fields.
-For example, as of May 2013, the average annual salary for human resources specialists nationwide was $61,560, while benefits specialists earned an average of $63,310, according to BLS data.
-At the supervisory level, meanwhile, benefits managers earned about $112,000 a year on average.
+For example, according to the 2017 Robert Half Administrative Salary Guide, HR Benefits Specialists/Coordinators will earn a salary range of $41,500 - $57,250.
+At the supervisory level, meanwhile, the BLS states that benefits managers earned about $112,000 per year on average.

 With advanced education and experience, benefits coordinators may advance to positions with greater earnings potential.